 Amazon Rainforest Birds

-These seven unique species are just a small percentage of the 1,300 bird species found in the Amazon.
+These seven unique species are just a small percentage of the 1,300 bird species found in the Amazon (which is why it is the perfect place for birdwatching).
 Feathers are all the rage whether blending in or standing out for these Amazon Rainforest animals.

 Macaw feathers come in just about any color, with red, yellow, green, and blue being the most common.
 The scarlet macaw is the most well-known, with its distinct red, yellow, and blue feathers.
 It is common for macaws to gather at clay licks in search of salt.
 This allows many visitors to Puerto Maldonado the chance to see these majestic birds in the wild.